-Thanks to the dedication and spirit of our staff, volunteers and all those we work with, and thanks to the enduring generosity of our supporters, we were able to steer into unchartered territory with success.
+Thanks to the dedication and spirit of our staff, volunteers and all those we work with, and thanks to the enduring generosity of our supporters, we were able to

 WHAT WE STAND FOR

 We oppose torture fiercely and stand with survivors in their recovery.
 Their resilience is a source of constant inspiration.